Benefit from the BEST Solar Deals in 2025 and SAVE hundreds per year on your bills!

 6 kW system£1,005£1,360

-*These figures are calculated using 450W panels and the average household energy consumption in the UK.
+*These figures are calculated using 450W panels and Ofgem's average household energy consumption in the UK.

 How much money you can save depends on how and when you use the electricity generated by your solar panels.
 If you are home during the day and use your appliances, then you will get the most out of your investment.
-However, unless you have a solar battery, if you only use your appliances when it’s dark out, then you will need to use electricity from the grid.
+However, solar panels alone can't power nighttime appliances without grid electricity.
+A solar battery solves this by storing daytime solar energy for use after dark.

 Ready to enjoy annual electricity bill savings with solar panels?
-Then, you’ll also want to avoid overspending on your solar panel installation.
-Instead of hours of googling installation costs, let us help you get started in just 30 seconds.
-Fill in our short form, sit back and relax while we have up to 4 local installers reach out to you with the best prices.
+Then, you’ll also want to avoid overspending on installation.
+Instead of hours of googling, let us help you get started in just 30 seconds.
+Fill in our short form, then 4 local installers will reach out to you with the best prices.

 Get your best deal